#

 Sidestep Too Much Gold Embellishment

-In an Indian wedding, don’t overdo gold on your clothes.
+At a wedding, don’t overdo gold on your Indian clothes.
 Too much shimmer can outshine the couple.
 It’s their day to sparkle most!
 Go for outfits with just enough glint.
 Think of subtle accents rather than full-on glitter.

 Weddings vary by place and formality, so glance at the invite or ask ahead about how grand you should dress.
 You’re right if simple elegance is in mind: perhaps a tasteful floral maxi or smart shirt and pants for guys.
 Remember, tailor-fit attire works best.
 Loose threads are no-no’s here!